Leonard leads Clippers over LeBron and Lakers 112-102

 “For us, we’re both aggressive,” Davis said.
 “Sometimes we kind of miss each other.
 I missed him a couple times and he missed me, so just trying to figure it out.”

-Danny Green outscored them both with 28 points.
+Danny Green outscored them both with 28 points, including seven 3-pointers, in the highest-scoring debut by a Laker in franchise history.

 Leonard got it done without his personal recruit Paul George, sidelined indefinitely while rehabbing from a pair of offseason shoulder surgeries.